isaacHagoel/svelte-dnd-action/README.md

 You have to listen for both events and update the list of items in order for this library to work correctly.

-For advanced usecases you might also need to import SHADOW_ITEM_MARKER_PROPERTY_NAME, which marks the place holder element that is temporarily added to the list the dragged element hovers over.
-I haven't seen a usecase that required it yet, but you might be the first :)
+For advanced usecases (ex: [custom styling for the placeholder element](https://svelte.dev/repl/9c8db8b91b2142d19dcf9bc963a27838?version=3)) you might also need to import SHADOW_ITEM_MARKER_PROPERTY_NAME, which marks the place holder element that is temporarily added to the list the dragged element hovers over.

 ### Accessibility (alpha)
 If you want screen-readers to tell the user which item is being dragged and which container it interacts with, **please add `aria-label` on the container and on every draggable item**.
 The library will take care of the rest.